TheMTank/GridUniverse/README.md

 Currently working exclusively on OpenAI gym and a Gridworld environment made by us.

 ## Examples of use
-To test whether OpenAI gym and the atari example works run:

-`python examples/atari_example.py`

-You should see a small window that automatically plays "Space Invaders" if everything is working correctly.

 To run an example of policy and value iteration on our Gridworld environment run: